HoTT/Coq-HoTT/README.md

 [Foundations](https://github.com/vladimirias/Foundations) library (which has since been incorporated into the [UniMath](https://github.com/UniMath/UniMath) library) and also cross-pollinates with the [HoTT-Agda](https://github.com/HoTT/HoTT-Agda) library.
+Recently, there are also the [Lean](https://github.com/leanprover/lean/blob/master/hott/hott.md) library and the [cubical](https://github.com/mortberg/cubicaltt) type checker.

+More information about this libary can be found in:
+* _The HoTT Library: A formalization of homotopy type theory in Coq_, Andrej Bauer, Jason Gross, Peter LeFanu Lumsdaine, Mike Shulman, Matthieu Sozeau, Bas Spitters, 2016 [arxiv](https://arxiv.org/abs/1610.04591)

 ## INSTALLATION